Texas Administrative Code

 (C) Declaration of organization type and profit status.

-(i) The legal name of the EMS provider cannot include the name of the city, county or regional advisory council within or in part, unless written approval is given by the individual city, county or regional advisory council respectively.
+(i) The legal name of the EMS provider cannot include the name of the city, county, or regional advisory council (RAC) within or in part, unless written approval is given by the individual city, county, or RAC respectively.

-(F) Declaration of the address for the main location of the business, normal business hours and provide proof of ownership or lease of such location.
+(F) Declaration of the address for the main location of the business, normal business hours, and proof of ownership or lease of the location.

 (i) The normal business hours must be posted for public viewing.